samueldy/xfce-patches/README.md

 By default, rounded corners have a radius of 8 px and are disabled for maximized windows.
 Also, window decorations are visible by default, but mind that most xfwm themes won't look good with rounded corners because they provide side and bottom borders.
 Themes with no borders, but only with titlebar, should look fine though.

-To configure mentioned options, use following commands:
+To configure mentioned options, use the following commands:

 ```
 xfconf-query -c xfwm4 -p /general/rounded_corners_radius -s 12